Eligibility for students:

 - Contact the faculty research mentor to discuss the terms of the position, including overall time commitment, time distribution, and what you will be expected to do.
 NB: GUROP research is not a work/study job.
 Students involved in GUROP are engaged intellectually with the research, although the level of responsiblity will vary with time involved and experience.

-- Fill out the Faculty-Student Assistantship Agreement form, and sign along with the faculty mentor.
-Make copies.
-Submit the original to the Office of the Provost (ICC 650) or in the GUROP office (Gervase B-03).
-Or scan and email to firstname.lastname@example.org.
-Give one copy to the faculty mentor, and keep one for yourself.
+- Fill out the GUROP enrollment form, and get the faculty research mentor's signature.
+Drop off the form in the Office of the Provost (ICC 650) or in the GUROP office (Gervase B-03).
+It may be wise to make a copy.

 Eligibility for faculty: